Sultana (grape)

-The sultana is a "white" (pale green), oval seedless grape variety also called the sultanina, Thompson Seedless (United States), Lady de Coverly (England), and oval-fruited Kishmish (Iraq, Iran, Palestine, Pakistan, Afghanistan, India).
+The sultana is a "white" (pale green), oval seedless grape variety also called the sultanina, Thompson Seedless (United States), Lady de Coverly (England), and oval-fruited Kishmish (Iran, Iraq, Palestine, Pakistan, Afghanistan, India).
 It is also known as a grape found in İzmir, or Manisa in Turkey, since this variety has been extensively grown in the region around those cities.
 It is assumed to originate from Asia Minor, which later became part of the Ottoman Empire.

 In some countries, especially Commonwealth countries, the name sultana is used for the raisin made from it or larger seedless grapes; such sultana raisins are often called sultanas or sultanis.

 History

-Originating from Asia Minor, now part of modern-day Turkey and Iran, the Sultana grape was cultivated for its seedless nature and sweet flavor.

 The Ottomans took the sultana grape variety to the island of Crete in the 19th century.

 Etymology

 Thompson Seedless refers to William Thompson, a viticulturist who was an early grower in California and is sometimes credited with introducing the variety.
 According to the US Code of Federal Regulations, the two names are synonymous.
 Virtually all of California raisin production (about 97% in 2000) and roughly one-third of California's total grape area is of this variety, making it the single most widely planted variety.

 Before Thompson Seedless became dominant, Muscat of Alexandria was a primary raisin grape in California.